idrunk/dce-rust/README.md

 Regarding routable protocol trait, since HTTP and CLI have standard path addresses for routing, these implementations are generally applicable to real projects.
 For other implementations such as TCP routable protocol, they are currently mainly used as example code because communication protocols like TCP usually define a new business protocol on top, and they do not have a unified standard.
 Therefore, users need to implement the corresponding routable protocol to adapt to the DCE router.

-**In addition to basic routing functionality, the DCE router also provides a global controller pre-event interface, and the Request object provides data conversion and serialization utility interfaces:**
+**In addition to basic routing functionality, the DCE router also provides a global controller pre-event/post-event interface, and the Request object provides data conversion and serialization utility interfaces:**
 - The global controller pre-event interface can perform some pre-processing work, such as global permission control, which is very convenient to do here.
 - Data converter, used for conversion between `DTO` and `ENTITY`.
-By implementing the `From/Into` traits, operations such as desensitization can be performed on entity data, converting it into a data structure suitable for transmission.
+By self implementing the `From/Into` traits, operations such as desensitization can be performed on entity data, converting it into a data structure suitable for transmission.
 - Serialization interface used to encode `DTO` for transmission or parse `sequences` into `DTO` for conversion into entity objects.
 The specific serialization tool is configured through the `api` macro.

 #### Routing Performance: